sphereio/csv-mapper/README.md

 ### Mapping File

-Mapping is a json document that has following structure:
+Mapping is a YAML/JSON document that has following structure:

     {
       "description": "Test mapping",